Menu

 Intent Statement

 We value a maths curriculum that is ambitious and engaging.
 All children to have access to this curriculum and we work hard to ensure that each child makes progress in lessons.
 Our curriculum is carefully sequenced and we aim to support our children to gain a deep understanding of key concepts.
 This then allows them to acquire maths skills that can be recalled quickly and transferred and applied in different contexts.
-Maths is the foundation for understanding the world and we want our children to know the purpose behind their learning and to apply their knowledge to their everyday lives.
+Maths is the foundation for understanding the world and we want our children to know the purpose behind their learning.
 Most importantly perhaps, we want to give children a chance to believe in themselves as mathematicians and develop the power of resilience and perseverance when faced with mathematical challenges both in school and in everyday life.

 Implement Statement